-The BI Norwegian Business School has eight honorary doctorates.
+The BI Norwegian Business School has 15 honorary doctorates.

 An honorary doctorate is a doctorate awarded without the person having defended a dissertation.
 Most often they are given to highly prominent and foreign academics.